gunnarvoet/sp-overflow-energetics/README.md

 The source code for the manuscript is contained in [doc/](doc/).

 Analysis code is shared under the [MIT License](https://opensource.org/licenses/MIT).
-Manuscript code and figures are shared under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+The manuscript has not yet been peer-reviewed and is provided by the contributing Author(s) as a means to ensure timely dissemination of scholarly and technical Work on a noncommercial basis.
+Copyright and all rights therein are maintained by the Author(s) or by other copyright owners.
+It is understood that all persons copying this information will adhere to the terms and constraints invoked by each Author's copyright.
+The manuscript may not be reposted without explicit permission of the copyright owner.

 ----------